Camillo, Western Australia

 Camillo is a southeastern suburb of Perth, Western Australia.
 Its local government area is the City of Armadale and it was part of Kelmscott until 1978.
 It was named after Camillo Cyrus, the child of Gertrude Seeligson, a local property owner in the area in 1901.
+Champion Lakes, formerly part of the area, became a separate suburb in 2002.
 Until mid-2008, it was named Westfield, named after a siding on the Jandakot railway line.